roboticmaterialsgroup/soft-compiler/README.md

 ## Tips

-1. We recommend to use the soft compiler for max.
+1. We recommend using the soft compiler for max.
 10 inputs.
 2. Input J is intentionally removed to avoid confusion between I and J.

 ## Reading the schematic
-1. The output schematic is organized in a hiearchal manner.
+1. The output schematic is organized hierarchically.
-2. The output from each logic device should be connected to the horizontally closest next logic devices.
+2. The output from each logic device is connected horizontally to the closest next logic devices.
-3. If there are multiple inputs the vertical placement of the logic device should be considered.
+3. If there are multiple inputs, the vertical placement of the logic device should be considered.
-4. If there are two inputs then the output from the top logic device will go into the top input of the next horizontally closets logic device.
-Below is an annotated example.
+4. If there are two inputs then the output from the top logic device will go into the top input of the next horizontally closest logic device.
+5. Below is an annotated example.

 	![image](https://user-images.githubusercontent.com/68814774/156939979-d4bdefd8-f009-4d04-ab2b-e255c64246d3.png)

-4. When assembling the fludic circuit here are a few organizational suggestions for assembly:
+4. When assembling the fluidic circuit here are a few organizational suggestions for assembly:
 a.
-Look at how mnay times an input is repeated in the scheamitc.
-Create a splitter with that many outlets before starting assembly.
+Look at how many times input is repeated in the schematic.
+Create a splitter with that many outlets before starting the assembly.
 b.
-Pre configure all of soft logic devices to the correct gate and test before assembly.
+Pre-configure all of the soft logic devices to the correct gate and test before assembly.
 c.
-Count the number of logic gates and double it to estimate how many tubes you will need to connect the soft logic devices together.
+Count the number of logic gates and double it to estimate how many tubes you will need to connect the soft logic devices.
 d.
-Diffrent lengths of tubes will be 	needed depending on the schematic.
+Different lengths of tubes will be needed depending on the schematic.
-	e.
-Diffrent number of tubes will be needed depending on the logic device.
+e.	the Different number of tubes will be needed depending on the logic device.